Pease Pottage services

 Trivia and History

-The service area was built by Welcome Break.
+The service area was built by Welcome Break and opened on 26 May 1988.
 When Granada were forced to sell Welcome Break's motorway services, they were able to make the point that it wasn't a motorway service area, allowing them to keep it.
 As a result Pease Pottage went on to be branded Granada, and now Moto.
+The land was sold to BAE Systems Pension Fund in January 2011, for £8.85m.

 Significant damage was done to the service area in a robbery which took place in November 1993.